Transfer Articulation Agreement

 - a.
 Each receiving institution has the right to determine admission standards to the various majors in their institutions.

 - b.
 Transfer students are subject to the same institutional assessment policies and procedures as resident students of the receiving institution.

 - Although the following distribution of courses does not correspond to the General Education requirements at any Kansas public university, it will be accepted as having satisfied the general education requirements of all Kansas public universities.

 - A minimum of 45 credit hours of general education with distribution in the following fields will be required.
 General education hours totaling less than 45 will be accepted, but transfer students must complete the remainder of this requirement before graduation from the receiving institution, which may require an additional semester(s).

 - 12 hours of Basic Skills courses, including:

-6 hours of English Composition; 3 hours of Public Speaking or Speech Communication; 3 hours of college level Mathematics; college algebra and/or statistics will be required of transfer students where university curriculum
+- 6 hours of English Composition; 3 hours of Public Speaking or Speech Communication; 3 hours of college level Mathematics; college algebra and/or statistics will be required of transfer students where university curriculum requires it.

 - 12 hours of Humanities courses from at least three of the following disciplines: